GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

   per value, and no compile-time name checking.
-Interning the keys improves the constant (about 1.9ns per access vs. 0.43 for a resolved offset) but keeps a per-access search and rules out the structural optimizations that need static layouts: bypass, uniform columns, slot coalescing.
+Interning the keys improves the constant (about 1.9ns per access vs. 0.43 for a resolved offset) but keeps a per-access search and rules out the structural optimizations that need static layouts: bypass, uniform columns, stack-allocated activation frames.
 - Attributes as separate graph edges, one channel per attribute: bypass and per-channel caching become graph structure.
 We prototyped and measured this.
 Without caching at fan-outs, every channel re-evaluates